jackcompton94/advisory-ai-chatbot/README.md

 # advisory-ai-chatbot

-A basic AI Bot that interacts with a user to determine what interests they have in Computer Science and recommends a career pathing.
+An interactive AI chatbot using AIML (Artificial Intelligence Markup Language) and natural language processing techniques that suggests a career pathing for Computer Science students based on the user interaction.